kousha1999/kousha1999.github.io/posts/2021/TeamTNT-Miners-in-the-Wild.md

 ![](../../images/redis-cli-dump.png)

 We can see there is a URL requested by **cURL**.
-I've downloaded the file and used `file` command to determine what kind of file this is.
+I downloaded the file and used `file` command to determine what kind of file this is.
 ![](../../images/malware-sh.png)
 ![](../../images/malware-sh-content.png)

 It is 1488 lines of code 😐.
-I've analyzed some parts of this bash script and I'll explain some functionalities of it.
+I analyzed some parts of this bash script and I'll explain some functionalities of it.
 In the last image, you can see line 4 send the output of the `id` command to Hackers C2.
 Also in the next few lines, you can see **miner** word multiple times which can be a good indicator we dealing with a CryptoMiner.

 After all these, It checks if **Alibaba Cloud Monitoring Service** is enabled or not (till line 140).
 After that it disable **SELINUX**, **AppArmor** and **Aliyun**.